Italy

 Passport & Visa:

 No visa is required for travel to Italy.
-Always ensure your passport is valid for at least 6 months after the tour ends.
+However, always ensure your passport is valid for at least six months after the tour ends.

 Not Included: